Geese are large birds that live both in the wild and in captivity, where people harvest them for their feathers, down, and meat.

 Do Geese Attack People?

-Geese can fly up to 60 miles per hour, especially if they get caught in strong tail wings.
+Migrating geese can fly up to 60 miles per hour, especially if they get caught in strong tail wings.
 Impressive, isn’t it?